Andrzej Lussa: Biography

-After the 1994 local election, the Białystok City Council elected him to the office of mayor of Białystok.
-During his tenure he supported the construction of the monument in the location of the Great Synagogue and the monument to Jerzy Popiełuszko He objected to build a hangar for the Podlaski Border Guard Regional Unit at the Białystok-Krywlany Airfield, instead vowing to develop it into a regional airport.
 On April 13, 1995, Lussa collapsed while performing his duties.
 In a state of clinical death, he was taken to the intensive care unit of the State Clinical Hospital in Białystok, where he died.
 He was lying-in-state at the Branicki Palace before being laid to rest at the Farny Cemetery in the city.

 He was married to Elżbieta.
 In 1995, he was posthumously awarded the golden Cross of Merit.
 A square in Białystok at the intersection of Piłsudskiego Avenue and Branickiego Street was named after him.